Human Rights Watch demonizes India via false propaganda about discrimination against minorities

 For the unversed, Human Rights Watch is a nonprofit, nongovernmental human rights organization made up of more than 280 staff members around the globe.
 Established in 1978, Human Rights Watch pressures governments, policymakers, companies, and individual human rights abusers to denounce abuse and respect human rights, and often works on behalf of refugees, children, migrants, and political prisoners.
 It was co-founded by Robert L. Bernstein, Jeri Laber, and Aryeh Neier as a private American NGO in 1978, under the name Helsinki Watch, to monitor the then-Soviet Union's compliance with the Helsinki Accords.

-Meanwhile, all the allegations against India by HRW are familiar ones, and all of them are baseless.
-Citing a couple of isolated cases where the victims were Muslims, the Islamist-left-liberal ecosystem has been able to create the propaganda that Muslims are oppressed in India groups like Human Rights Watch are furthering their propaganda.
-Though Indian government has made it clear several times, the international organisation like HRW, they are hell bent on tarnishing PM Modi's image.
+Meanwhile, the allegations against India are routine and reported year after year, and this report by HRW has been no different.
+Citing a couple of isolated cases where the victims were Muslims, it is evident that the Islamist-left-liberal ecosystem has been able to create the propaganda that Muslims are oppressed in India groups like Human Rights Watch are furthering their propaganda.
+Though Indian government has made it clear several times, the international organisation like HRW, they are hell bent on tarnishing India's image.